 The Head Centre

 The Head Centre represents Enneagram styles, Five, Six and Seven.
 The head center’s dominant negative fixation is on fear and anxiety.
 Fives respond to fear by withdrawing, retreating into their minds in order to understand the complex world we live in.
-Staying inside feels safe and they get used to this exploration.
-They do this through observation.
+Staying inside feels safe and they are comfortable in their role as observers..
 Sixes react to their worry and fear by anticipating negative scenarios and planning alternatives to circumvent what could go wrong.
-Sevens take a different route in dealing with fear, moving from worry very quickly into planning for pleasurable possibilities.
+Sevens take a different route in dealing with fear, moving very quickly from worry into planning for pleasurable possibilities.
 Although Sevens do not appear fearful on the surface, they are actually running from fear and pain – an avoidance reaction.

 The Heart Centre